fairlearn/fairlearn/docs/user_guide/datasets.rst

 *LSTAT* and *MEDV* and do not sufficiently justify its inclusion in the hedonic pricing model.

+Construct validity provides a useful lens through which to analyze the construction of this dataset.
+Construct validity refers to the extent to which a given measurement model measures the intended construct in way that is meaningful and useful.
+In Harrison and Rubenfield's analysis, the measurement model involves constructing the assumed point at which prejudice against Black people occurs and the effect that prejudice has on house values.
+Likewise, the measurement model also constructs membership in lower-status classes based on educational attainment and labor category.
+It is useful to ask whether the way the authors chose to create the measurements accurately represents phenomenon the authors sought to measure.
+As is discussed above, the authors do not provide justification for their variable construction choices beyond the projected impacts described in the variable definitions.
+Both measurements fail the test of content validity, a subcategory of construct validity, as the variable definitions are subjective and thus open to being contested.
+The authors also do not establish convergent validity, another subcategory of construct validity, in that they do not show their measurements correlate with measurements from measurement models in which construct validity has been established.
+However, given the time period in which the paper was published there may have been a dearth of related measurement models.
+For more information on construct validity, refer to :ref:`construct_validity`.

 Intersectionality also requires consideration.
 Intersectionality is defined as the interesection between multiple demographic groups.